-The Fund has a statement of compliance with the UK Stewardship Code which references a suite of policies addressing responsible investment and stewardship.
+The Fund has a suite of policies addressing responsible investment and stewardship which are reviewed annually.

 The Authority recognises that it is not always possible for it to conduct constructive engagement alone: therefore, it will enter directly or through Border to Coast, into collaboration with other like-minded investors when the occasion warrants doing so.